cristhiandcl/whatsapp-bot-openAI-integration/README.md

 # whatsapp-bot-openAI-integration
-This is the integration of an OpenAI model with the Whatsapp API
+This is the integration of an OpenAI model with the Whatsapp API, built with FastAPI, the OpenAI client and Whatsapp Webhooks.